alexwox/CloneWhisper/plan.md

 - [x] Initialize an Electron + TypeScript repo (use electron-forge or electron-builder)
 - [x] Add ESLint, Prettier, Husky (pre-commit linting), and CI (GitHub Actions)
-- [ ] Define environment-variable handling for your ElevenLabs (or Whisper) API key
+- [x] Define environment-variable handling for your ElevenLabs (or Whisper) API key (via .env and webpack DefinePlugin)

 ## 2. Confirm Transcription API